Here is your translated text in American English:

 Why is time recording often perceived as a chore by teams?

-Keeping track of time spent on projects can quickly become a source of frustration for teams.
+Recording time spent on projects can quickly become a source of frustration for teams.
 Here are a few reasons why this task is often perceived as a chore:

 How can we overcome the problem of declarative time tracking?